The National Service Memorial

 And in Memory of those who Died...

+A total of 4,200 National Servicemen and their families watched in the culmination of nine years of planning, fund raising and construction.
 Mrs Betty Kingston, 83, of Brisbane, whose son Ian died in Vietnam and Miss Isabella Doherty, 17, of Victoria, who lost her grandfather, John Doherty also in Vietnam, laid a wreath of 212 poppies – one for each life of those who did not return.

 The night before, at the reception tendered by the Australian Government at Parliament House, National Servicemen and their partners were involved in dramatic national events as the newly appointed minority Prime Minister, the Hon.
 Julia Gillard and the Opposition Leader, the Hon.
 Tony Abbott attended their very first official function.
 The host was the Minister for Veterans Affairs, the Hon.
 Alan Griffin, who lost the portfolio the next day.